logicly-au/pmhc-mds-spec/doc/upload-specification.rst

 - All files must be internally consistent.
 An example of what this means is that for every row in the episode file/worksheet, there must be a corresponding client in the client file/worksheet.
+- For data elements that allow multiple values, each value should be separated by a space; for example: `1 3 6`.
 - All version 4.0 data uploads must include a Metadata file/worksheet.
   See :ref:`metadata-format`.